zarvxbt/zarvxbt/README.md

 ---

 ### 🔹 About Me
-- 💼 Passionate about web3,nodes,devops,software, and all things open source.
+- 💼 Passionate about web3, software, and all things open source.
+- 🌏 Based in India
+- 💬 Pronouns: he/him

 ---